selimchiki/AppleWatchFaces/readme.md

 - make watch face chooser on main view TV + CV to allow for more settings
 - test on larger watch in simulator
 - anti aliasing shapes!
+- enable saving thumbnails when saving a watch
+- copy thumbs from bundle to docs folder for loading in the main view, but do this only once ( save in preferences )
+- BUG: settings arent loading in properly when selecting a watch from chooser ( seems to take two times )
+- get textures working for hands